cxnld/bdo-tracker/README.md

-# BDO Activity Tracker
+# Progression Tracker

-#### A simple application for you to record your grinding/lifeskill sessions and find out your gains!
+#### A simple application for you to record your grinding sessions and find out your gains!

 #### Screenshots: